AshlinK/Password-Generator-Django/README.md

 # Password-Generator-Django
-This is a simple Password Generator Project created in Django Docker image and docker-compose are used for local development.
+This is a simple Password Generator Project created in Django.

+Docker file and docker-compose are used for local development.